mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SpeedometerSystem.md

 ### Analysis

-Arduino can communicate directly with MATLAB via serial communication with a USB 2.0.
-For the simulator to send data to the Arduino, serial.write() functions will be inserted into the code to continously send speed data to the Arduino.
-For the Arduino to receive and display the speed data, serial.read() functions will be used.
-Once the speed data is obtained, it will be appropriately displayed on the LCD.

 #### Microcontroller Selection

 The Arduino UNO REV3 is clocked at 16 MHz, has 6 analog I/O pins, and 14 digital I/O pins.
-The board can be powered via battery, USB, or the VDD pin and can operate within a voltage range of 7-12 V. Arduino can directly communicate with MATLAB via serial communication with a USB 2.0.
-This would allow for the speed data to be on the Arduino Uno in a programming language other MATLAB which confirms the constraint of the data exiting the simulator.
+The board can be powered via battery, USB, or the VDD pin and can operate within a voltage range of 7-12 V. Arduino can directly communicate with the simulator that runs on MATLAB via serial communication with a USB 2.0.
+For the simulator to send data to the Arduino, serial.write() functions will be inserted into the simulator code to continuously send speed data to the Arduino.
+For the Arduino to receive and display the speed data, serial.read() functions will be used.
+Once the speed data is obtained, it will be appropriately displayed on a screen inside the car.
+This would allow for the speed data to be on the Arduino Uno in a programming language other than MATLAB which confirms the constraint of the data exiting the simulator.
 The Arduino will be powered by the PC running the simulator.

 #### LCD Display Selection